H-Studio logo

 Compliance and data protection through architecture

-Strict data isolation and auditability form the basis for enterprise customer acceptance.
-Architectural measures that concretely support this:
+A strong approach to data isolation and auditability supports enterprise customer acceptance.
+Architectural measures that concretely help:

 • Row-Level Security (RLS) at the database layer as a second line of defence behind application logic.